 “I want to educate the world about our great culture, how we do this, and why we are so successful at it even though the economics say we ain’t supposed to be.” - Ronald W. Lewis

 Located in the Lower Ninth Ward since 2003 is a backyard museum that could only exist in New Orleans.
-The House of Dance & Feathers educates its visitors about the culture of Mardi Gras Indians, Social Aid & Pleasure Clubs and Skull & Bone Gangs through the lens of one man’s participation in these parades over the course of decades.
+The House of Dance & Feathers educates its visitors about the culture of Mardi Gras Indians, Social Aid & Pleasure Clubs, and Skull & Bone Gangs through the lens of one man’s participation in these parades over the course of decades.

-In founding the museum on his own turf, Ronald W. Lewis sought to preserve and share this unique culture with the world, ensuring that this unique set of knowledge and traditions are passed on for generations to come.
+In founding the museum on his own turf, Ronald W. Lewis sought to preserve and share this unique culture with the world, ensuring that this rare set of knowledge and traditions are passed on for generations to come.